Counseling Degrees & Licenses in Idaho

 Pursuing a counseling career in Idaho is likely to prove worthwhile given the current demand for a larger workforce within the state.
 Issues of both workforce supply and population demand contribute to the pressing need for a highly skilled mental health professional workforce.

-The severity of the mental health workforce shortage in Idaho cannot be overstated.
-The Idaho Department of Health and Welfare recently declared that 100 percent of Idaho is designated as a “Health Professional Shortage area.”
-A number of factors contribute to Idaho’s current mental health workforce challenges.
-These include low wages and a lack of culturally-responsive services, quality training supervision, and targeted recruitment efforts.
+A number of factors contribute to Idaho’s current mental health workforce challenges, including low wages, lack of culturally responsive services, quality training supervision, and targeted recruitment efforts.
 Other significant factors include inadequate health policy response, limited stakeholder collaboration, and poor state-level data management practices.

 Given the circumstances and the impact of the Covid-19 pandemic, prospective counselors in Idaho will likely find significant opportunities.
 Read on to discover how to join various counseling careers in Idaho, including detailed information about academic programs and licensing.